 Rachel Gianforte was born and grew up in Bozeman, MT.
 She enjoys a mix of active and more relaxing activities ranging from ultimate frisbee, backpacking, and horseback riding to reading, quilting, and baking.
 Her entire elementary and secondary school career was spent at Petra Academy.
-She is currently a junior at Stanford majoring in Architecture and minoring in computer science and education.
-She plays on the women’s ultimate frisbee team and runs the club sports program.
-After graduating she plans to become a high school teacher.
+She is a graduate of Stanford majoring in Architecture and minoring in computer science and education.
+There she played on the women’s ultimate frisbee team and ran the club sports program.

 Catherine grew up in Anchorage, Alaska and moved to Bozeman in 1998 to study at Montana State University, where she earned her master’s degree in architecture in 2003.
 After college she worked in land use planning for several years before taking time off to stay home with her children.
 In 2013 she began working for the Gianforte Family Foundation and has enjoyed it ever since.
 In addition to her foundation work, Catherine stays busy managing her household and spending time with her husband and four children.